What entities govern Country Place?

 Yes.
 While some landscape violations are subtle and may vary with season or weather conditions, others are blatant.
 It is these obvious violations that are not tolerated.
-CLICK HERE to view a set of PDF files that show some well maintained properties and contrasts them with others in violation.
+CLICK HERE to view a set of PDF files that show some well-maintained properties and contrast them with others in violation.

 We received a deed restriction violation notice for leaving garbage cans out on non-collection days when my neighbor’s house should be condemned – what is being done about this?